vishal@solitaire-overseas.com

 AR600 Plates | 48" – 96 " | 3/16" – 3/4" | 96" – 480" |

-Abrasion-resistant (AR) steel plate is a high-carbon alloy steel that is primarily used in applications requiring a high level of wear resistance.
-It has good formability and is renowned for being hard and robust.
+Abrasion-resistant (AR) steel plate is a specialized category of high-carbon alloy steel engineered primarily for applications demanding high wear resistance.
+It is characterized by its exceptional hardness and toughness, while still offering good formability for various manufacturing processes.

 Steel that is resistant to abrasion is made by the processes of quenching and tempering.
 Quenching cools heated steel rapidly, hardening it, and tempering it reduces brittleness, retaining much of that hardness.
 The steel that results from these processes is exceptionally resistant to wear.